MarcosRZ/intratime-autopilot/README.md

 Create a .env file and configure ```API_USER``` and ```API_PASS```.
 Also have a look at the ```CHECK_USER_IN_TIME``` and ```CHECK_USER_OUT_TIME``` params and change it to fit your work timing.
 Format must be ```HH:MM:SS``` for both.

 Mail notifications are DISABLED by default.
 Set ```ENABLE_MAIL_NOTIFICATIONS``` to 1 in .env and provide a valid config to enable this feature.
 An email will be sent on every run in order to inform about the results.
+"Less secure apps access" must be granted in order to enable SMTP mailing. **This might compromise your account integrity**.

+Read more about less secure apps feature [here](https://support.google.com/accounts/answer/6010255)

 There are a few more parameters that can be configured but defaults should be fine.
 A template .env file is included in the root folder.
 Just copy-paste it and modify.